 Scunthorpe United Football Club is committed to delivering first class customer service across all our functional areas, both during matchdays and non-matchdays.

 Our club is part of our community and we make it a priority to serve the needs of our supporters.
-Our Corporate Social Responsibility remains important to the Club and through contact with our local schools, grass roots teams and local community groups we are constantly striving to generate stronger links with our local community, whilst always valuing our dedicated supporters who have followed the Iron through all climates of our history.
-We also value our environmental impact and support of community and charitable organisations and further details are provided below.
+Our Corporate Social Responsibility remains important to the Club and through contact with our local schools, grassroots teams and local community groups we are constantly striving to generate stronger links with our local community, whilst always valuing our dedicated supporters who have followed the Iron through all climates of our history.
+We also value our environmental impact and support of community and charitable organisations, with further details provided below.

 We promise to listen to our Season Ticket Holders, Iron Members, match by match and distant supporters and provide them with the best of everything from Scunthorpe United.

 We at Scunthorpe United ("the Club") make the following commitments to our supporters in our continued effort to deliver the best matchday experience and customer service to supporters and all other visitors to Glanford Park inside and outside of matchdays.